Skip to main content

 HashedEdge(x, y, hash_pair(x, y)) :- Edge(x, y).

-A UDF call in the rule body acts as a boolean predicate — the rule fires only when the function returns true:
+A UDF returning bool can act as a filter in the body — the rule only fires when it returns true:

 .extern fn is_valid(x: int32, y: int32) -> bool